Fair Isle Knitting – What It Is, History, & Stranded Knitting Tutorial

 How To Keep Your Balls Of Yarn Tidy When Working With Two Colors

 If you’re using two colors, keep one ball to the right and the other to the left.
-Don’t move them, otherwise your project could quickly go downhill.
+Don’t move them, otherwise your whole project could quickly go downhill.

 What Is The Difference Between Fair Isle And Intarsia Knitting?